zi-dvoskina/Toronto-Airbnb-listings-their-amenities-reviews-and-neighborhood-safety/readme.md

 - Neighbourhood Selector

 The dashboard can be used by Toronto-based Airbnb hosts to identify what amenities would yield them most returns and what the listing should include.
 It’s especially useful for those looking to invest in a property to become a host as they can choose an estate that would maximize their ROI.

+❗️make sure to change the path in the global file if you're wishing to run the whole app❗️